RetiredWizard/PyDOS_virtkeyboard/README.md

 As far as I know there currently is no fully functional GT911 touch library for CircuitPython or MicroPython, but the **gt911_touch.py** library included here, uses a similar API as the Adafruit FocalTech and TSC2007 libraries and seems to work well enough for the virtual keyboard to be usable.
 The GT911demo.py program is a simple demonstration using the library to operate the touch panel.

-The PyDOS virtual keyboard has only been tested using the [HackTablet](https://hackaday.io/project/185831-hacktablet-crestron-tss-752-teardown-rebuild), the [MaTouch ESP32-S3 7"](https://www.makerfabs.com/index.php?route=product/product&product_id=774), the [Adafruit TFT FeatherWing V2](https://www.adafruit.com/product/3315) and the "Cheap Yellow Display" (using "Adafruit Huzzaah32 breakout" firmwware) model [ESP32-2432S028](https://www.makerfabs.com/sunton-esp32-2-8-inch-tft-with-touch.html).
+The PyDOS virtual keyboard has only been tested using the [HackTablet](https://hackaday.io/project/185831-hacktablet-crestron-tss-752-teardown-rebuild), the [MaTouch ESP32-S3 7"](https://www.makerfabs.com/index.php?route=product/product&product_id=774), the [Adafruit TFT FeatherWing V2](https://www.adafruit.com/product/3315) and the [Sunton-ESP32-2432S028](https://www.makerfabs.com/sunton-esp32-2-8-inch-tft-with-touch.html) ("Cheap Yellow Display").

 The [**lib/pydos_ui_virt.py**](https://github.com/RetiredWizard/PyDOS_virtkeyboard/blob/main/lib/pydos_ui_virt.py) file performs the keyboard abstraction for PyDOS.